bfg-s/admin-documentation/Writerside/topics/Model-table.md

 $modelTable->to_total(string|callable $field = null)
 ```
 You can set custom field names for the total row by passing a string or a callback function that returns a number for calculation.
+All macros who added after this method will be applied to the total row.

 ### to_hide
 To enhance user experience, you can temporarily hide a column in the table, making it hidden from view while still retaining the option to display it as needed.
 This feature provides flexibility in managing the visibility of columns based on user preferences or specific requirements.